relaxxx89/awesomewm-moon-theme/README.md

 also you might want a pacman hook to restart awesome config

-so chmod +x awesome-reload in awesome config directory
+so chmod +x awesome-reload.sh in awesome config directory

 then edit the line with <user> to your actual username in the pacman-widget.hook in /etc/pacman.d/hooks